grv24/express-ts-vercel-starter/README.md

 ## 8. Create Vercel Project

-- Explanation:

 Creating a Vercel project allows you to deploy your application quickly and efficiently.
 Vercel provides a seamless deployment experience, especially for projects using frameworks like Next.js.

 ## 9. Add Vercel Configuration

-- create an vercel.json in root and paste the given code
+- create 'vercel.json' file in the root and paste the given code:

 ```bash
 {